-A site-specific Geotechnical investigation has been prepared for the development site by CMW.
+A site-specific Geotechnical investigation has been prepared for the development site by CMW dated 6th May 2025, and Nov 2025 s53 response comments.
 The report identifies the approximate distribution of prevailing landforms and geologies for the local area.
-The published geological maps for the area generally align with the geology encountered onsite as comprised of cross-bedded pumice sand, silt and gravel of the Hinuera Formation.
+The published geological maps for the area are generally aligned with the geology encountered onsite as comprised of interbedded sand, silt, and gravel from the Hinuera Formation.